 What data must be collected in intervening years by Provision 2/3 and CEP schools for pupils transferring between schools within the same LEA to determine eligibility for LCFF?
-(Updated 15-Oct-2015)
+(Updated April 2022)

 For any pupil transferring to a Provision 2/3 or CEP school in a non-base year within the same LEA, the LEA may use the FRPM eligibility previously established within the LEA, whether eligibility was established in the current year or in prior years, as long as documentation supporting eligibility for those pupils is less than four years old.
 Once eligibility has been determined by the new school, it may be carried over as long as the LEA updates pupil eligibility at least once every four years.

-If a family does not complete an NSLP application or alternative household income data collection form during the LCFF base year and the pupil is not directly certified or determined to be categorically eligible, can a Provision 2/3 or CEP school collect an NSLP application or household income form from that continuing family during the non-base years?
-(Updated 15-Oct-2015)
+If a family does not complete an NSLP application or alternative income form during the LCFF base year and the pupil is not directly certified or determined to be categorically eligible, can a Provision 2/3 or CEP school collect an NSLP application or alternative income form from that continuing family during the non-base years?
+(Updated April 2022)

-Can an LEA share FRPM or Alternative Household Income data with another LEA for LCFF purposes?
-(Updated 15-Oct-2015)
+Can an LEA share FRPM or Alternative Income data with another LEA for LCFF purposes?
+(Updated April 2022)

-While Education Code section 49558 previously restricted the sharing of NSLP applications between LEAs for purposes other than administering the NSLP program, a recent amendment [Assembly Bill 1599 (Chapter 327, Statutes of 2014)] to Section 49558, allows LEAs to share pupils’ names and FRPM eligibility status with other LEAs when necessary for LCFF data calculations.
-In addition, alternative household income data and pupils’ eligibility status, and the forms themselves, can be shared with other LEAs as necessary for LCFF calculations.
+While EC Section 49558 previously restricted the sharing of NSLP applications between LEAs for purposes other than administering the NSLP program, Assembly Bill 1599 (Chapter 327, Statutes of 2014) amended EC Section 49558, to allow LEAs to share pupils’ names and FRPM eligibility status with other LEAs when necessary for LCFF data calculations.
+In addition, alternative income data and pupils’ eligibility status, and the forms themselves, can be shared with other LEAs as necessary for LCFF calculations.